 The Residence Programme

 The Residence Programme is essentially a tax driven programme that is aimed to attract investment from EU, EEA or Switzerland nationals who are not permanent residents of Malta.
 Upon the fulfilment of specific criteria, high net worth individuals with regular and stable income (also including pension income), may benefit from a flat tax rate of 15% on foreign source income remitted to Malta, subject to an annual minimum tax of €15,000 for an entire family.
-It also offers permanent residence whereby investors and their economically dependent family members, may enjoy residing and settling down in Malta.
+It also offers permanent residence whereby investors and their economically dependant family members, may enjoy residing and settling down in Malta.

 Investment under The Residence Programme differs from other programmes since the initial investment is relatively reasonable coupled with an annual minimum tax.
 The initial investment comprises an investment in property for a minimum value of €220,000 or alternatively rent for at least €8,750 on a yearly basis.
-Furthermore, a non-refundable application fee of €6,000 is applicable as well as global health insurance coverage for all applicants.
+Furthermore, a non-refundable application fee of €6,000 is applicable as well as EU health insurance coverage for all applicants.
 On an annual basis, one is required to pay a minimum tax of €15,000, maintain the property and health insurance, and not reside in any other single jurisdiction for 183 days or more.

 Procedure & Timeline